 “There is so much you can take out of the bar chart and the combinations.
 You could keep going back to that information forever.
 The depth of the assessments had a much greater reach than what I had anticipated.”

-Learn more about Corrie Brown, DVM, PhD, DACVP, Josiah Meigs and University Distinguished Professor at the College of Veterinary Medicine at the University of Georgia in Athens on her professional page.
+Corrie Brown, DVM, PhD, DACVP, Josiah Meigs and University Distinguished Professor at the College of Veterinary Medicine at the University of Georgia in Athens.